 Mr. Leventhal is one of the firm’s more seasoned litigators with successful trial practice in the following types of cases: fire subrogation; auto; uninsured and underinsured motorist; products liability; premises liability; physical security contracts and the defense of class action law suits.

 He is often called upon to arbitrate first party insurance claims and has been sitting as a neutral arbitrator for the last two decades in the Philadelphia Court of Common Pleas.

-For the past ten years, Mr. Leventhal has taught a master's degree level course in practical business law as an adjunct professor at Temple University's School of Hospitality & Tourism.
-He has also toured the state lecturing to bar associations on the topic of the "Magic of Advocacy."
+For the past ten years, Mr. Leventhal has taught a master's degree level course in sports law and ethics as an adjunct professor at Temple University's School of Hospitality & Tourism.
+He has also toured the state lecturing to bar associations and trade organizations on the topic of the "Magic of Advocacy."

 J.D., Temple University Law School (1987)

 Founder, Counsel Council (uniting all South-Eastern Pennsylvania and New Jersey staff counsel operations for CLE and networking)

 Adjunct Professor, Sports Law - Temple University School of Tourism & Hospitality (2006-2018)